 Embroidery fabrics to choose from

-Kona cotton is popular amongst embroiderers.
-It is a medium-weight (200 gsm) 100 % cotton fabric in many plain colors.
-It has a plain weave and a high thread count – everything you need for a good embroidery fabric.
+This cotton is popular amongst embroiderers.
+It is a medium-weight (200 gsm) 100 % cotton fabric in many plain colors that has a plain weave and a high thread count – everything you need for a good embroidery fabric.
 This cotton is also popular as quilting cotton, so you will find it in most quitting stores and online.

 Soft calico (also called muslin) can be a good choice as the main fabric for embroidery.
 I use preprinted soft calico fabric for my kits, and it’s an embroidery fabric that is really nice to work with.